DeltaRade/liberch/README.md

 # liberch
-It is A framework for Discord.js
+It is a framework for Discord.js

 **Features:**
   * **command and event handler**